satyasinha94/progyny_challenge/README.md

 ### Roadmap

-A user model could also be added to this app in order to allow multiple users to have different portfolios.
+A user model could be added to this app in order to allow multiple users to have different portfolios.
 This would require a new table called users, and relationships between the existing tables as well.
 The Positions and Trades tables would need a user_id as a foreign key in order to distinguish between different users.

+We could also add some makefile commands or a script to refresh the DB and start from scratch.
+Curretly this can be done via using psql, but makefile commands/a script would be more convenient.

+Finally we could also add tests for all of the utils and portfolio logic.